mgrahamjo/oat/README.md

 - href: the full current URL (excluding the hash fragment when read on the server side)
 - hostname: the domain of the host
 - path: the portion of the url that excludes the hostname, query string, and hash fragment.
-- hash: the hash fragment of the URL, exluding the hash sign.
-This is always undefined on the server side.
 - query: the query string parameters in a deserialized object.
 - params: an array of any matches from capturing groups in the route regular expression.